Engineering Management Certification: A Guide to Advancing Your Career

 • Industry Demand:

-For engineering managers, growth is projected at 6 percent from 2023 to 2033, which is faster than the average for all occupations.
+For engineering managers, growth is projected at 4 percent from 2024 to 2034, which is about as fast as the average for all occupations.
 The United States Bureau of Labor Statistics anticipates approximately 15,000 job openings each year during that period.3 Certification can help you stand out in this growing market.

 • Higher Salary: